-Intelligent automation helps companies utilize the right machine—or human—for work.
+Intelligent automation helps companies utilise the right machine—or human—for work.

 Humans have leveraged machines to create new efficiencies in their work for thousands of years.
 Even then, vehicles simply couldn’t operate themselves until recently.
 Today, technology is driving the industry forward.
 As transportation advances toward the future of movement of goods, companies will likely need vehicles that can operate themselves.
 It is here that our third pillar—intelligent automation—helps players reach their next crossroads.

-Simply put, optimizing resources to achieve greater efficiencies is what intelligent automation is all about.
-Doing so entails transportation organizations leveraging their human capital and technology, machines, and equipment resources in new ways.
+Simply put, optimising resources to achieve greater efficiencies is what intelligent automation is all about.
+Doing so entails transportation organisations leveraging their human capital and technology, machines, and equipment resources in new ways.

 The journey toward a truly touchless movement of goods network will take time, digital and physical resources as well as a commitment from organizations along the transportation supply chain.
 Figure 1 shows that players are looking to invest across all types of intelligent automation activities.
 To that end, we grouped investments into three critical success factors: playing to win in a global, touchless network; reimagining the role of human and machine; and applying smarter automation (figure 2).
 Measuring success will likely require leaps in adoption of new technologies that should run parallel to advances in human capital.